slackapi/deno-slack-api/docs/client.md

 ### Using the Slack API Client

-Now that you have an instance of the Slack API Client, you have access to it's methods:
+Now that you have an instance of the Slack API Client, you have access to its methods:
 - `apiCall`: An async function that accepts two arguments:
   1. `method`: a string which defines which API method you wish to invoke.
   2. `data`: a JSON object representing parameter data to be passed to the API method you wish to invoke; the client will handle serializing it appropriately.